Gusto Benefits Review 2026: Health Insurance Cost & 401(k)

 Guideline's main advantage is the Gusto payroll sync: employee contributions and employer matches flow automatically without manual reconciliation.
 The fund selection averages 0.06% expense ratio, lower than many small-business 401(k) options.
 Setup is straightforward.

-Guideline pricing: $49/month + $8/employee/month (Starter plan).
+Guideline pricing: the Core plan, the tier that supports employer matching described above, runs $89/month + $8/employee/month.
+A cheaper Starter plan exists at $39/month + $4/employee, but it only works if you never plan to match contributions.
 Alternatives: Human Interest (~$120/month base, more expensive), ShareBuilder 401(k) (cheaper for very small teams, less automation).
-For a team that wants hands-off 401(k) administration and values the Gusto integration, Guideline is the right call.
-For a team under 5 people where the $49 base fee is disproportionate to the plan value, compare ShareBuilder.
+For a team that wants hands-off 401(k) administration and values the Gusto integration, Guideline Core is the right call.
+For a team under 5 people where even the Starter base fee is disproportionate to the plan value, compare ShareBuilder.

 Workers' comp & pay-as-you-go integration